 Child support can often be one of the hardest issues during a divorce or custody case.
 In many cases, couples will fight over how much child support should be paid.
 Unfortunately, the people who ultimately suffer most during the process are the children.

 It is important to be represented by a child support lawyer in Northern Kentucky who understands how the judges calculate child support in your county.
 Our attorneys are well-versed in child support cases across all counties in Northern Kentucky.
-Hoffman Walker & Smith can help you navigate through state child support statutes and Kentucky case law which has played a major role in the calculation of child support.
+Hoffman Walker & Knauf can help you navigate through state child support statutes and Kentucky case law which has played a major role in the calculation of child support.

 What Expenses Are Included Kentucky Child Support?

 Many parents question whether school expenses, school lunches, medical expenses or extra-curricular costs are included in child support.
 The answer depends on whether you are already bound by a court order.

 In most cases, the courts will not order additional child support based on your children’s extracurricular activities, your mortgage payment, or any other living expenses you might incur.
 However, there are a few exceptions to this rule.
 Generally, the courts will include the following factors into your child support order: